New Start-Up/Existing Business Loans With Centrelink benefits

 It depends on the lenders how they consider your Centrelink payments.

-Yes, in Australia, small business grants are available for Centrelink customers, but often, they are very complex because there is too much competition.
+Yes, in Australia, small business grants are available to Centrelink customers; however, they can often be very complex due to intense competition.

 Yes